Code-Fellows-School-Work/reading-notes/code-401-reading-notes/sql.md

 # SQL Intro

-## Directions for assignment submission:
-When you are finished with all of the lessons, create a new entry in your reading notes repository summarizing your understanding of relational databases and SQL.
-Include all of your screen shots in this page.

-Submit a link to your rendered notes page.

 ## Notes
 - Structure Query Language (SQL)
 - SQL enables a user to create, use and manage a database